Qicoco97/UofG-RTEP-BabyMonitor/docs/setup/hw-setup.md

 Orienting the model on your printer's build plate is critical for a successful print.
 These models were carefully designed so they do not need to be printed with support material, thus saving plastic and improving print quality.
-Before proceeding, download the 3D files for the [case](https://github.com/lukehsiao/CribSense/blob/master/chassis/case.stl) and [cover](https://github.com/lukehsiao/CribSense/blob/master/chassis/cover.stl).
+Before proceeding, download the 3D files for the [case](https://github.com/Qicoco97/UofG-RTEP/blob/master/chassis/case.stl) and [cover](https://github.com/Qicoco97/UofG-RTEP/blob/master/chassis/cover.stl).
-When printing these models, the neck of CribSense must lay flat on the build plate.
+When printing these models, the neck of baby monitor must lay flat on the build plate.
 This ensures that all overhang angles on the models do not exceed 45 degrees, thus eliminating the requirement for support material.
 For instructions on orientating 3D models in the build volume of your printer, please refer to the instruction manual that comes with your 3D printer.
 Examples for the build orientation of the case and cover are shown below.